5l1v3r1/OWA-MailboxSearch/README.md

 # OWA-MailboxSearch
 A PowerShell tool that leverages the EWS API to search and pull content from an MS Exchange user's Mailbox.
 In all cmdlets the email subject and body are returned for viewing.

-Note: Requires the Microsoft.Exchange.WebServices.dll.
-See script for link to the 2.2 EWS API
-Note2: I've uploaded the v2.2 API's DLL.
-Feel free to use or not use as preferred.
+Note: The Microsoft.Exchange.WebServices.dll is now embedded within the script to make it more portable.

 ## Current Functions: